 The Internal Auditor shall provide their report on Risk Based Internal Audit as per the scope prescribed by the Committee of Senior Executives.
-Such Committee shall discuss the report at their meeting and provide their recommendations / suggestions to the Board of Directors of the Company.
+Such Committee shall discuss the report at their meeting and provide their recommendations / suggestions along with the compliance position to the Board of Directors of the Company with special attention to high and medium risk observations and persistent irregularities.

-Report on Internal Audit on rest of the areas as per the scope decided by the Board of Directors of the Company shall be provided to the CEO/CFO who shall place the same before the Board of Directors of the Company.
+Report on Internal Audit on rest of the areas as per the scope decided by the Board of Directors of the Company shall as per recommendation of the .